Power System Robust State Estimation As a Layer: An Optimization-embedded End-to-end Learning Approach: Framework Overview

 Figure \ref{fig:Framework} demonstrates the proposed E2E learning framework for power system RSE problem.
 The input context of the NN includes noisy measurement data and the initial value of learnable weights of measurements.
 After offline training, the E2E learning framework can directly output the estimated states given real-time measurements in online implementation.

 The NN in the proposed E2E framework is constructed by a differentiable optimization layer, named as '$\mathrm{Opt-Layer}$', and a set of post-processing layers.
-The $\mathrm{Opt-Layer}$ is rigorously and inherently embedded with physical constraints in the RSE problem, and the post-processing layers are responsible for solution recovery, namely mapping the resulting solutions of relaxed RSE problem into the space of decision variables of the original problem.
-The post-processing layers could be e.g. standard dense layers.
+The $\mathrm{Opt-Layer}$ is rigorously and inherently embedded with physical constraints (i.e., the power flow based measurement equations) in the RSE problem, and the post-processing layers recover the solution, namely mapping the solutions of relaxed RSE problem into the space of decision variables of the original problem.
+The post-processing layers could be, e.g. standard dense layers.
+Unlike existing differentiable optimization literature \cite{jia2024optnet}\cite{xie2025neural}\cite{sang2022safety}, our $\mathrm{Opt-Layer}$ is mathematically tailored for the RSE problem.
+It incorporates a physically meaningful regularization term to guide relaxation exactness, and explicitly leverages grid sparsity to ensure computational tractability, which will be introduced in Section III-B and IV-D.

-To realize strict physical constraints embedding in backward propagation, convex relaxation of the original RSE problem is necessary to obtain the KKT conditions of the global optimum.
-The mathematic details will be introduced in Section \ref{sec3}.
-Specifically, the RSE problem is firstly relaxed into a semidefinite programming (SDP) by introducing auxiliary decision variables, and the corresponding semidefinite and rank-one constraints.
-Also, a regularization term is integrated into the objective to replace the non-convex rank-one constraint, which implicitly guides towards the rank-one solution.
-Then, the semidefinite constraint is further relaxed into a second-order conic constraint to reduce computational complexity.
+To realize seamless physical constraints embedding in BP, convex relaxation of the original RSE problem is necessary to obtain the KKT conditions of the global optimum.
+The mathematical details will be introduced in Section \ref{sec3}.
+Specifically, the RSE problem is firstly relaxed into a semidefinite programming (SDP) by introducing auxiliary decision variables and the corresponding semidefinite and rank-1 constraints.
+Then, a regularization term is integrated into the objective to replace the non-convex rank-1 constraint, which implicitly guides towards the rank-1 solution.
+After that, the semidefinite constraint is further relaxed into a second-order conic constraint to reduce computational complexity.
 The SDP-based RSE problem is thus reformulated as a SOCP, which can be readily solved by commercial solvers.
-Then, through differentiating the SOCP-based RSE problem, rigorous KKT conditions embedding during backward propagation is achieved.
+Then, through differentiating the SOCP-based RSE problem, rigorous KKT conditions embedding during BP is achieved.